hadarge/yoshi/haste-preset-yoshi/README.md

 ## `npm test`

-Runs all of your app's tests with Jest.
-Supports a `--watch` flag to watch for file changes and run again.
+Runs all of your app's tests.

 ## `npm build`

 Builds your app for production.
 It bundles your client side code, minifies it and optimizes the build for the best performance.

-## Configuration

-You can provide custom configuration for the preset adding a `haste` field in your `package.json` or by creating a `.hasterc` file.